kolbyboyd/Exploration-Of-Tensorflow-X-Keras-Model-Performance-Utilizing-Cifar-10-Deep-Learning-Techniques/README.md

 )
 ````

-## Model Training
-#### Enhanced Training
-- ##### Implement data augmentation within the training loop.
-Add callbacks to monitor progress and save the best performing model.
-Modify the Training Code: If you haven't already, we need to make a few changes to your training loop:
-- ##### Integrate the Data Augmentation: Replace the direct use of x_train with datagen.flow(x_train, y_train, batch_size=32).
-This will apply your augmentations in real-time during training
-- ##### Use the Validation Set: We already have validation_data=(x_test, y_test).
-- ##### Save the Best Model: We're using a ModelCheckpoint callback to automatically save the model if its performance on the validation set improves
-- ##### Hint: Experiment with different batch sizes as well.
 ## Enhanced Model Training with Data Augmentation

 #### This section outlines enhanced model training techniques, including data augmentation and callback implementation.